-In light of this, Pilot confirmed on Friday that the proposed sale of majority interest and operatorship of the WA-481-P exploration permit to Triangle is pending regulatory approval with NOPTA.
+In light of this, Pilot confirmed on Friday that the proposed sale of majority interest and operatorship of the WA-481-P exploration permit to Triangle was pending regulatory approval with NOPTA.

-Furthermore, the firm added that Pilot will progress the WA-481-P work programme independently of Triangle to assure permit compliance following uncertainty concerning regulatory approval of the sale agreement and associated documents.
+Furthermore, the firm adds that Pilot will progress the WA-481-P work programme independently of Triangle to assure permit compliance following uncertainty concerning regulatory approval of the sale agreement and associated documents.

 The WA-481-P, covering 8,605km2, is immediately adjacent to, and contiguous with, the Triangle-owned and operated offshore Cliff Head oil field.